What gear should I bring on a supported, multi-day cycling tour?

 - Sweat-proof sunscreen.

-- Season-appropriate touring clothes for off-bike times.
+- Season-appropriate touring clothes for off-bike times, including shoes that are good for walking and exploring.

 - Bathing suit.